eugenebolshakov/taknado/CV.md

 ## Past work

+### Dec 2024 - present: Senior Software Engineer at The Mobility Factory SCE.
+Remote

+[The Mobility Factory](https://themobilityfactory.coop/) or TMF is a platform cooperative that develops a solution for shared mobility.
+The platform is used by about two dozen of cooperatives spread across a few European countries that provide access to shared vehicles to their members.

+Those cooperatives vary in size, services that they provide and their operation style which is why the small team at TMF had to build a flexible and feature-rich platform.
+My role is to work with the tech team to find ways to improve the quality and stability of the platform and to improve developer productivity.

+Examples of projects that I worked on included introduction of infrastructure-as-code tool to manage the servers that host the platform;
+setting up an efficient system and process for responding to incidents for developers on the on-call rota; developing tech strategy in preparation for expansion of the tech team.

+Tech stack includes: Dart, Flutter, Firebase, Docker, Terraform, Ansible.

 ### Dec 2021 - Dec 2024: Product Engineer at Teller.
 London, UK

 [Teller](https://teller.io) provides an API that US fintechs can use to access